Funds for Direct Loans are provided by the U.S. government. These loans have low interest

 Please note that the Financial Aid Office has the authority to reduce or deny any

 loan request on a case-by-case basis.

-If the student hasn't already done so, they can apply online for the FAFSA.
-The Federal Direct Parent PLUS Request Form cannot be processed without a completed
+2022-2023 FAFSA.
+Federal Direct Parent PLUS Request Form cannot be processed without a completed

 Electronic Funds Transfer (EFT) and for DVC to release the check in the name of the